 The freshwater tank is filled through either the Whale socket or the lockable cap on the side of the vehicle.
 A special filler hose is supplied for use with the Whale socket.
-Note that the socket lid must be used to lock the plug securely into the socket.

 All tanks and pipework are manufactured to food grade material specification.